-Usually 1 in about 800 children is born with a cleft lip, cleft palate, or both.
+Throughout the world, about 1 in 700 children is born with a cleft lip, cleft palate, or both.

 Babies with these conditions often have trouble sucking, and may choke or gag on food that gets into their nose.
 Usually breastfeeding is the best way to feed these children.